 How to Avoid SMS Text Scams

 Texting or SMS used to be a pretty popular method of communication, but it was deeply flawed.
-Texts are a horribly insecure way of sending information.
+Texts are an insecure way of sending information.
 These days, most people use online messengers instead, but that doesn’t completely remove the risks.
 Scammers still use texts, and 2020 saw a huge rise in text scams.
-Below is a guide on how to recognize, avoid, and stay safe from text scams.
+Below is a guide on recognizing, avoiding, and staying safe from text scams.

 How to Spot a Text Scam

-Most of the time, text scams work by getting you to give up information or click a link.
+Sometimes, text scams get you to give up information or click a link.
 To do that, scammers will try to entice you by offering you something in return.
-Scammers may offer you money, prizes, Amazon parcels, or even Corona vaccine.
+Scammers may offer money, prizes, Amazon parcels, or even the Corona vaccine.

-Another thing scammers do is pray on your fears or worries.
-Some text scams will refer to taxes, potential legal problems, or even an injured, sick, or arrested family member in need of help.
+Another thing scammers do is take advantage of your fear.
+Some text scams refer to taxes, potential legal problems, or even an injured, sick, or arrested family member needing help.

-Sometimes, scam messages will seem harmless, pretending to deliver notifications from Apple or another company you’re familiar with.
+Sometimes, scam messages will seem harmless, pretending to deliver notifications from Apple or another company you know.
 Effectively, any message with a link is probably a scam and should be ignored.
 That doesn’t mean any messages without a link are automatically fine.
 Some scammers rely on you responding with your information via another text.

 Don’t Trust a Name or Number

-Spoofing is the act of replacing the number that has sent the text into something else.
-Sometimes, legitimate companies can use spoofing, so their company name appears rather than a phone number.
+Spoofing is replacing the number that has sent the text with something else.
+Sometimes, legitimate companies can use spoofing so their company name appears rather than a phone number.
 Spoofing is a favorite trick of scammers.

 Scammers will pretend to be an official number from a trusted company by spoofing the company name or phone number.
 This means scam texts can appear to be from someone you trust; sometimes even appears as part of an already-established text chain.

 Once you’ve identified a spam text, the best action is to delete it.
 Do not click on links or respond with your personal information.